 Inter-cultural understanding, tolerance, mutual respect, and the ethic of global citizenship with shared responsibility

-The masses of a diverse humanity struggles for recognition and understanding, to receive respect and, above all, treated in a just and humane manner.
+The mass of diverse humanity struggles for recognition and understanding, to receive respect and, above all, be treated in a just and humane manner.
 The ‘voice of a diverse-unheard’ is increasing to such a magnitude that it can influence the human condition in a global context.
 Its intensity is providing challenging but infinite opportunities for the growth and development of human character in ways that can strengthen the creative capacity of all segments of society.

 Our purpose in exploring the human dynamic in a global environment is to reveal and give credence to human diversity, creativity, and potential problem-solving capability.
 Long misunderstood and therefore under-estimated, the human dynamic has yet to show its full potential.

 People are in denial of the spiritual core of human existence—the force that defines the species, reveals its consciousness and awareness, empowers creativity, provides the moral fiber that animates thought, is a baseline for elevating human character in line with the totality of humanity, and provides problem-solving capability.

 Prejudice expresses a specific dislike coupled with generalized timidity and feelings of awkwardness in coping with unfamiliar situations, and unknown people and their culture, social and religious practices.

 For rational humans, the way to change attitudes is by disseminating facts.
 But repeated attempts seem to have only a minor effect, proving we are not as rational as we think we are.
 Information alone when it differs from pre-existing indoctrination, prejudice, and/or long-held points of view seldom if ever causes a change in attitude, being likely rejected as one-sided or propagandist.